namoscato/action-tinify/README.md

 * `pull_request_target`
 * `push`

 In pull request contexts, [`actions/checkout`](https://github.com/actions/checkout) checkouts a _merge_ commit by default.
-You must override their `ref` input as illustrated above and as noted in [their documentation](https://github.com/actions/checkout#Checkout-pull-request-HEAD-commit-instead-of-merge-commit).
+You must checkout the pull request _HEAD_ commit by overriding the `ref` input as illustrated above and as noted in [their documentation](https://github.com/actions/checkout#Checkout-pull-request-HEAD-commit-instead-of-merge-commit).

 ### Inputs